 Fortunately, there's a way to transition to contemporary RTUs without throwing away your existing investments.

-It might seem like if you have a legacy monitoring system, you're stuck between several unpleasant alternatives.
 You can't afford a forklift swap out, you can't simply stay frozen in dead-end old technology, and you can't just wait for a complete system failure to force you into a forklift swap out.